 AI orchestration control plane in plain language.

 The next AI failure mode is not lack of tools.
-It is too many disconnected models, agents, dashboards, knowledge bases, provider accounts, local runtimes, and automations moving without one business-owned operating brain.
-Folium helps companies design the control plane that routes work, connects knowledge, manages agent fleets, governs authority, observes health, and keeps humans in command.
+It is too many disconnected models, agents, dashboards, knowledge bases, provider accounts, local runtimes, and automations moving without one business-owned control plane.
+Folium helps companies design the control plane that routes work, connects knowledge, manages agent operations, governs authority, observes health, and keeps humans in command.

 Policies, customer rules, process memory, owners, documents, and decision rights become the operating context for AI.